AAP127/cse15l-lab-reports/index.md

 # Week 2 Lab Report: Remote Access
+**Formatting inspired by original Lab 1 writeup

 ## 1. Installing Visual Studio Code
 For the purposes of this tutorial, we will use Microsoft Visual Studio Code (VScode for short) as our work environment.
 To download it, use [this link](https://code.visualstudio.com/) which will take you to the website for VScode, which should like like this:

 ![VScode_Website](VScodeimage.PNG)

 Download the applicable version for your system, and then install it.
-Make sure to also [install the Java JDK](https://www.oracle.com/java/technologies/downloads/).
+Make sure to also [install the Java JDK](https://www.oracle.com/java/technologies/downloads/) for later use.
 Upon opening a Java file in VScode, it may prompt you to install recommended addons, which you can install at this time.
 Your open environment should look something like this:

 ![Open_VScode](EmptyVScode.PNG)